Lauretta Jean's: Reception

 In 2013, Martin Cizmar of Willamette Week called Lauretta Jean's "a perfect pie shop".
-The business ranked third in the Best Dessert House category and first in the Best Pie category in the newspaper's annual "Best of Portland" readers' poll in 2017.
-In 2016, readers of The Oregonian ranked Lauretta Jean's one of Portland's ten best pie shops.
-The newspaper's Samantha Bakall also included the bakery in 2017 list of the city's best dessert spots for Valentine's Day.
+The business ranked first in the Best Pie category in the newspaper's annual "Best of Portland" readers' poll in 2016.
+It ranked third in the Best Dessert House category and first in the Best Pie category in 2017, and won the Best Pie Shop category in 2020.
+Andrea Damewood of Willamette Week said Lauretta Jean's was Portland's best pie shop in 2023.
+Jagger Blaec of the Portland Mercury said "every option on Lauretta's menu is as unique as the next" in 2017.
+Michelle Lopez included Lauretta Jean's in Eater Portlands 2018 list of fifteen "Portland biscuits that would make any Southerner proud", and Nick Townsend included the bakery in the website's 2020 list of fifteen restaurants "worth visiting" on Southeast Division Street.
+The website's 2021 overview of "legit" pies in Portland said Lauretta Jean's is "easily one of the city's top three pie shops" and complimented McMillen, who "particularly shines with her cream pies, as well as the standout salted honey pie".

-Michelle Lopez included Lauretta Jean's in Eater Portland's 2018 list of fifteen "Portland biscuits that would make any Southerner proud", and Nick Townsend included the bakery in the website's 2020 list of fifteen restaurants "worth visiting" on Southeast Division Street.
-The website's 2021 overview of "legit pies" in Portland said Lauretta Jean's is "easily one of the city's top three pie shops" and complimented McMillen, who "particularly shines with her cream pies, as well as the standout salted honey pie".
 Thrillist included Lauretta Jean's in a 2021 list of the 25 best pie shops in the United States.
+Oscar Ponteri included the shop in The Franklin Posts 2022 overview of Portland's best pies.
+Jenn Carnevale selected Lauretta Jean's to represent Oregon in The Daily Meals 2024 overview of the best chicken pot pies in each U.S. state.
+Writing for The New York Times, Jamie Cattanach said the salted honey pie "will make you understand why there's a line".
+Emily Hunt selected Lauretta Jean's to represent Oregon in Tasting Table's 2026 overview of the best pies in each U.S. state.